WadeNaughton/Enigma/README.md

 1. Functionality

-  -My Encypt and Decrypt classes were implemented succesfully.
+  - My Encypt and Decrypt classes were implemented succesfully.
 These classes were used in my encrypt.rb file succesfully.

 2. Object Oriented Programming